NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **Units:** Select units for mass, length, time and angle.
 The units for each property can be selected from the corresponding combo boxes as shown in :numref:`fig-iso-gui-overview`.

 	.. note::
-		Note that for defining the CFD models, units different from those specified in *GI* Tab of the workflow can be used.
-However, throughout the CFD modeling process the physical properties need to have a consistent units.
+		Note that for defining the CFD models, units specified under this event are used (not those defined in *GI* tab of the main workflow).
+Throughout the CFD modeling process the physical properties need to have a consistent units specified here.

 *Geometry* Tab
 ~~~~~~~~~~~~